 Upon arrival at their placement organizations, fellows must contact the Chayes Fellowship Program and should send an update communication at least once during the summer.
 If fellows encounter any change of plans or difficulties — in terms of the nature or duration of their work, supervision, or personal safety — they must contact the Chayes Program.

 After completing the fellowship, recipients will be expected to attend a mandatory debriefing with the Chayes Fellowship Selection Committee, to share their summer experiences with the other fellows and the committee members, and to submit a written evaluation of their experience.
-The written evaluation will be made available to interested students and others through the Office of Public Interest Advising and the Student Evaluations of Chayes Placement Organizations secured webpage.
+The written evaluation will be made available to interested students and others through the Office of Public Interest Advising and the Student Evaluations of Chayes Placement Organizations secure webpage.
 Fellows will also be expected to satisfy certain collegial and educational obligations throughout the year by advising successors and attending fellowship meetings with international guest speakers.

 If a student does not meet the obligations of the fellowship, s/he may be asked to refund some or all of the stipend.